JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 - if the breathing LED hung, give it 1 minutes.
 If it doesn't continue breathing, reset the ESP.
 - Best ESP-worker combination per experiment is ESP 100KHz and Attiny85 400KHz.
 The KHz here refers to I2C clock frequency.
 This combo submit **8.6%** more accepted shares than ESP 100KHz and Attiny85 100KHz combo.
 Thanks jpx13 for collecting this data!
 - Best way to retrieve firmware version from minimal .bin is to use http://<your_esp_ipaddr>/GET_VER
+- While fallback or downgrading is common practice, it was never supported due to potential changes in Settings.
+However, it should present you the wifi manager again in case of failure.

 ## Bug and Known Issue
 ||Issue|Theory|Comment|